 Most of the environmental outlook and state of the environment reports issued by government agencies and others rely heavily on the analysis and extrapolation of trends identified by examining data gathered through environmental scanning and monitoring.
+The kind of material flow analysis described in Chapters 2, 3 and 4 represents a comparatively new technique for analyzing past and present trends that can affect the environment and there is no reason why extrapolations of trends in material flows could not be combined with other kinds of future work to give an insight into possible future environmental conditions.

 Environmental scanning and monitoring are essentially data-gathering activities that provide much of the basic empirical data required to understand the environment and provide a basis for the identification and analysis of environmental trends.
-The data can be gathered by everything from sophisticated sensing equipment to volunteer birdwatchers with some training in observation, identification and record-keeping.
+The data can be gathered by everything from sophisticated sensing equipment to volunteer birdwatchers with some training in observation, identification and record keeping.
 The data collected in this fashion and analyzed in a variety of ways can also provide an important empirical foundation for other kinds of futures work.

 Trend extrapolation involves the extension of past and present trends into the future.
-As noted in Chapter 1, trend extrapolation is partly based on the not entirely unassailable assumption that historical trends will continue into the future.
+For example, there is no reason why trends in material flows could not be extrapolated into the future.
+However, as noted in Chapter 1, trend extrapolation is partly based on the not entirely unassailable assumption that historical trends will continue into the future.
 This methodology is often used in environmental outlook and state of the environment reports.
-State of the environment reports present a thorough picture of a selected reference unit (from sub-national through national to regional and global levels) at a specific time while environmental outlook reports present an analysis of existing trends and a future forecast based on those trends.
+State of the environment reports present a thorough picture of a selected reference unit (from subnational through national to regional and global levels) at a specific time while environmental outlook reports present an analysis of existing trends and a future forecast based on those trends.